Gray Team

 The original Gray Team traveled to a number of deployed bases and combat medical facilities from all branches of service across both Iraq and Afghanistan.
 They were focused on identifying barriers for implementation of screening and acute management of TBI and concussion.
 The team reported directly to the Joint Chiefs of Staff.
 The largest impact was changing the military’s system from a symptom-based system in which a service member had to admit to having a symptom from a concussion or TBI to an incident-based system in which any service member involved in a blast or situation considered high risk for concussion would be screened and evaluated regardless of whether or not they self-reported any symptoms.
 This represented a paradigm shift and was the first time military combat policy was combined with medical guidelines.
 This paradigm shift has had lasting impact and is still in place today.

 Subsequent Gray Team missions focused on having civilian researchers who worked with the military to have an opportunity to experience the environment and forward medical facilities and to further evaluate the implementation of changes established by the original Gray Team.

 The military Gray Team should not be confused with the non-profit organization Grey team who was inspired by the military team to adapt the name in order to further help veterans suffering from the invisible wounds of war.

-Notable members of Original Gray Team which operated overseas as part of the military were:
+Notable members of the original Gray Team which operated overseas as part of the military were: